gshanemiller/congestion/README.md

 * A guide is provided on how congestion control might be incorporated into a DPDK messaging library

 # Papers
 The following papers are a good starting place.
 Many papers are co-authored by Google, Intel, and Microsoft and/or are used in production.
 Packets moving between data centers through WAN is not in scope.
 This work is for packets moving inside a corporate network.
-No code uses the kernel; this is all user-space work typically done inconjunction with DPDK/RDMA.
+No code uses the kernel; this is all user-space work typically done with DPDK/RDMA.

 * [1] [ECN or Delay: Lessons Learnt from Analysis of DCQCN and TIMELY](http://yibozhu.com/doc/ecndelay-conext16.pdf)
 * [2] [ECN Github](https://github.com/jitupadhye-zz/rdma)